 Research Areas

-I primarily investigate how the contemporary political information environment shapes polarization, partisan identity, and attitudes about democracy in the U.S. My dissertation research in this area explored how news media exaggerates the extent of partisan conflict and what this means for perceptions of politics and polarization.
+I primarily investigate how news and the contemporary political information environment relate to polarization, partisan identity, and attitudes about democracy in the U.S. My dissertation research in this area explored how news media exaggerates the extent of partisan conflict and what this means for perceptions of politics and polarization.

 I also study how people, especially those uninterested in politics, interface with the political information around them.
 I am particularly interested in nontraditional (i.e., non-news) paths to learning about politics, including learning via social media.